MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 It'll go through zero-cost abstractions and how one can safely wrap `unsafe extern "C" fn`'s hiding away the gritty details of `C`-APIs.

-It'll also go through numerous way of causing and avoiding UB, as well as some kernel internals.
+It'll also go through numerous ways of causing and avoiding UB, as well as some kernel internals.

 This write-up is code-heavy, all code shown is licensed under GPLv2 and generally there are links with the code which can be followed to the source which also contains its license.

+---

 ## Table of contents

 <!-- TOC -->
 * [Rust for Linux, how hard is it to write a Kernel module in Rust at present?](#rust-for-linux-how-hard-is-it-to-write-a-kernel-module-in-rust-at-present)
   * [Introduction](#introduction)